Audi RS 6: C8 (Typ 5G, 2019–present)

 As with the previous generation, the new RS6 is powered by a 4.0-litre twin-turbo TFSI petrol engine, now boosted by a 48V belt alternator/starter mild-hybrid system, which can recover up to 16 bhp.
 The engine also utilises a cylinder-on-demand system that can shut off half of its cylinders to boost fuel economy.

-The powertrain produces 600 PS with 800 Nm available between 2100rpm and 4500rpm.
+The powertrain produces 600 PS with 800 Nm available between 2100 rpm and 4500 rpm.

 The acceleration to 100 km/h takes 3.6 seconds and 200 km/h in 12 seconds.
 As standard, top speed is limited to 250 km/h, with a further two levels courtesy of optional packs – the Dynamic package allows 280 km/h, while the Dynamic package plus grants even more headroom for a maximum of 305 km/h.
 The C8 is the first RS 6 Avant to have the hybrid drivetrain, utilising a Riemen-Starter-Generator and a 48-volt electrical system.
 The Quattro system has power distribution with 40% for front and 60% for rear.
 The system can adjust the power distribution up to 70% for front and to 85% for the rear if needed.
 The adaptive suspension system is 20 mm lower than standard A6 and can lower the vehicle further 10 mm during the high-speed driving or can raise the ride 20 mm at low speed.
 The Drive Select function gains configurable RS1 and RS2 modes, which are activated by an ‘RS mode’ button positioned on the steering wheel.
 As well as adjusting the engine and handling responses, they also enable bespoke information on the Virtual Cockpit system.

 Under the new Euro-7 emissions law, Chairman of the Management Board of Audi, Herbert Diess recently said "The RS range set will be the biggest change in the production line since 2004.
 The new RS range will be the most economical, low emission with the RS6 and Q8 will both have electric hybrid engines to reduce the current emission by 27%."
 The new Electric range will begin production in the Audi Sport GmbH Neckarsulm factory in Germany.
 The new RS range is set to be in Australia and is said to have a three-cylinder hybrid plug-in, also currently being taken on by Mercedes Benz in order to comply with the new Euro-7 emission law.

 The C8 RS 6 Avant will also be sold in North America, the first time that an RS 6 was offered there since the C5-based RS 6.
 It will be sold alongside the RS 7 Sportback and RS Q8 that share the same powertrain.